Toddler missing for three days found safe in woods

-(CNN)A three-year-old boy who vanished Wednesday afternoon was found Saturday morning alive and well.
+(CNN)A 3-year-old boy who vanished Wednesday afternoon near Magnolia, Texas, was found Saturday morning alive and well.

 Christopher Ramírez was reunited with his mother.